ngirard/md-splice/README.md

+      --select-contains <TEXT>  Select node by its text content (fixed string) --select-regex <REGEX>    Select node by its text content (regex pattern) --select-ordinal <N>      Select the Nth matching node (1-indexed) [default: 1] --after-select-type <TYPE>     Restrict the search to matches that occur after another selector --after-select-contains <TEXT> Restrict the search to matches that occur after another selector --after-select-regex <REGEX>   Restrict the search to matches that occur after another selector --after-select-ordinal <N>     Choose the Nth landmark match for the `--after` selector (1-indexed) --within-select-type <TYPE>    Restrict the search to nodes contained within another selector --within-select-contains <TEXT>
-      --select-contains <TEXT>  Select node by its text content (fixed string) --select-regex <REGEX>    Select node by its text content (regex pattern) --select-ordinal <N>      Select the Nth matching node (1-indexed) [default: 1] --select-all              Select all nodes matching the criteria --section                 When selecting a heading, get its entire section --separator <STRING>      Separator to use between results with --select-all [default: "\n"]
+                                    Restrict the search to nodes contained within another selector --within-select-regex <REGEX>  Restrict the search to nodes contained within another selector --within-select-ordinal <N>    Choose the Nth landmark match for the `--within` selector (1-indexed) --until-type <TYPE>            Extend the read up to (but not including) another selector --until-contains <TEXT>        Extend the read up to (but not including) another selector --until-regex <REGEX>          Extend the read up to (but not including) another selector --select-all              Select all nodes matching the criteria --section                 When selecting a heading, get its entire section --separator <STRING>      Separator to use between results with --select-all [default: "\n"]